 The Dynamic Earth, Surface Processes and Natural Hazards

-The Dynamic Earth, Surface Processes and Natural Hazards stream covers research activities from theoretical seismology and isotope geochemistry to the analysis of natural resources, quantification of surface processes over all timescales, and geophysical hazards and risk.
-Selecting a key area below will help you find any DTP supervisors associated with that area to enable you to find the right supervisor for your project.
+Researchers across the Dynamic Earth, Surface Processes and Natural Hazards stream are working at the frontiers of science, from computational geodynamics, theoretical seismology and isotope geochemistry to the quantification of surface processes over all timescales, natural resource discovery, and analysis, detection and mitigation of geophysical hazards and risk.
+Use the key word below to help you find DTP supervisors, and their ideas for new project areas.

 Key areas covered by this stream